Diamond Mills --

 Twenty-one plank steps led to the upper level, separated from the abyss by a metal-strip railing, sturdier than it looked.
 Our table of eight (Chay and Ken at the ends) overlooked the setting we had just left, with the windows and the view outside as the backdrop.
 The tables other side faced a burnished metal wall, sculpted bamboo-like, with several 12-pane windows looking northwestward to a milky sunset and the roofline of Partition Street and beyond.
 Sturdy and wide wood chairs with a cream-cloth cushion was comfortable the evening through, and we speculated what the industrial-ish, berber-ish carpet really was.

 The steady background semi-din of downstairs, accompanied by servers emerging from and disappearing into the side elevators, then navigating the stairs, built an interplay of both busy and calm.

-And the salad/appetizer course was promising, eventually proving more
+course was promising, eventually proving more interesting than

 ---} Lobster Corn Chowder, Avocado, Bacon Relish, Roasted Paprika Oil (Deb K: excellent, rich, could have been the meal; Tim: excellent, almost too rich, half-finished)

 ---} Wagyu Beef Carpaccio, Arugula, Parmigiano, Horseradish Mustard (Don: excellent)